webforj/webforj-documentation/docs/ui/element.md

 <JavadocLink type="engine" location="org/dwcj/component/element/Element" top='true'/>

-In DWCj, developers have the option of choosing not only from the rich library of components provided, but also integrating components from elsewhere.
+Webforj developers have the option of choosing not only from the rich library of components provided, but also integrating components from elsewhere.
 To facilitate this, the `Element` component can be used to simplify the integration of anything from simple HTML elements, to more complex custom web components.

 :::important
-The `Element` component cannot be extended, and is not the base component for all components within the DWCj.
-To read more about the DWCj's component hierarchy, read [this article](../architecture/controls-components.md).
+The `Element` component cannot be extended, and is not the base component for all components within Webforj.
+To read more about Webforj's component hierarchy, read [this article](../architecture/controls-components.md).
 :::

 ## Creating a Web Element

-The `Element` component has three constructors provided to quickly and efficiently create web elements in your DWCj program.
+The `Element` component has three constructors provided to quickly and efficiently create web elements in your Webforj program.

 1. `Element()` : This parameterless constructor will create a `Div` element that can be added to your application.